-L1 Cache Bottlenecks.
-L1 cache port has a limited bandwidth and simultaneous accesses will be block each other.
+The L1 cache port has a limited bandwidth and simultaneous accesses will block each other.
 This bottleneck is critical in super-scalar multiprocessor systems.
-Older processors' generation adopted multiple banks as a workaround to this problem [5], in which each bank can operate independently and serve one request at a time.
-While this partially solved the bandwidth limit, it creates the cache bank conflicts phenomena which simultaneous accesses to the same bank will be blocked.
-Intel resolved the cache bank conflicts issue with the Haswell generation [29].
-Another bottleneck mentioned in various resources is due to the false dependency of memory addresses with the same cache set and offset [5,29].
-Simultaneous read and write with addresses that are multiples of 4 kB is not possible, and they halt each other.
+Older processor generations adopted multiple banks as a workaround to this problem [5], in which each bank can operate independently and serve one request at a time.
+While this partially solved the bandwidth limit, it creates the cache bank conflict phenomena where simultaneous accesses to the same bank will be blocked.
+Intel resolved the cache bank conflict issue with the Haswell generation [39].
+Another bottleneck mentioned in various resources is due to the false dependency of memory addresses with the same cache set and offset [5.39].
+Simultaneous read and write with addresses that are multiples of 4kB is not possible, and they halt each other.
 The processor cannot determine the dependency from the virtual address, and addresses with the same last 12 bits have the chance to map to the same physical address.
 Such simultaneous access can happen between two logical processors and/or during the out-of-order execution, where there is a chance that a memory write/read might be dependent on a memory read/write with the same last 12 bits of address.
-Such dependencies cannot be determined on the fly, thus they cause latency.
+Such dependencies cannot be determined on the fly, thus they cause latency (Fig. 1).